 Resolution proceedings are private.
 All persons present at any time during the Resolution Process are expected to maintain the privacy of the proceedings in accordance with Defiance College Policy.
-Although there is an expectation of privacy around what Investigators share with parties during interviews, the parties have discretion to share their own knowledge and evidence with others if they so choose, except for information the parties agree not to disclose as part of an Informal Resolution, discussed below.
-The College encourages parties to discuss any sharing of information with their Advisors before doing so.
+Although there is an expectation of privacy around what Investigators share with parties during interviews, the parties have discretion to share their own knowledge and evidence with others if they so a.
+Informal Resolution